JuliaHPC/juliacon24-hpcworkshop/README.md

 3. Iris will display your training account's login credials **only once**. **Take a screenshot of your login credials**, you will not be able to change or recover these after you close this tab!
 4. You can already start experimenting once your account has been approved.
 Your training account will be availabe until July 14th (end of JuliaCon).
 Accounts get deleted afterwards, so remember to **backup your data** before July 14th.

+**If your institution is not listed in the drop down menu at  https://iris.nersc.gov/train:** Please choose "Training Account Only - Org Not Listed", and put your organization name in the "Department" field next.

 If you are facing any issues, please reach out to Carsten Bauer (crstnbr@gmail.com).

-If your institution is not listed in the drop down menu at  https://iris.nersc.gov/train, then please choose "Training Account Only - Org Not Listed", and put your organization name in the "Department" field next.